rhysd/git-brws/README.md

 $ git brws ./some/file.txt
 ```

-- Open specific line of the file
+- Open specific line of the file (NOT YET)

 ```
 $ git brws ./some/file.txt#L123